Small-Fish-Dev/gamefish/README.md

 ### What?

-It'll be a series of "kits" with a base library that already has a ton of great utilities.
+A game creation library with a ton of great utilities.

-A "kit" lets you drop something in your project and get started with a type of game right away.

-**Examples:**
+**Planned:**
 - FPS Kit
 - Vehicle Kit
 - Platformer Kit

-And they would all be able interact with each other where it makes sense.
+They would all be able interact with each other where it makes sense.

 ### Why?